Jolak5/kanban-copy/todo-list/sneak_peek.md

 ## Description

-"To Do list" is a tool that helps to organize your day.
+"To-do list" is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
-You will build a simple website that allows for doing that, and you will do it with the usage of ES6 and Webpack!
+You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!

-### How to build the "To Do list" website?
+### How to build the "To-do list" website?

-You will build a very simple yet powerful To Do list.
+You will build a very simple yet powerful to-do list.
 It will be inspired by the minimalist website.
 That website is already offline but you can still play with thanks to [web.archive.org](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/).

 Your task is to build a website that displays a list that looks and behaves like the part of minimalist project capture in the video below.